 Q: How do I know if I’m abused?

 A: Woman abuse is any action or behaviour including verbal threats, intimidation or physical force used to create fear and control over what you do.
-With abuse, the abuser has more power than those they are abusing.
 The abuser is always the one responsible for his or her behaviour.
 Abusers often use alcohol or drugs as an excuse.
-But the real cause is their need to use violence and abuse to control another person.
 Abuse can be situational, infrequent or an escalating pattern of abuse.
 Research has found that there is a significant overlap between woman abuse and child abuse.
 The associated risk of serious injury or death is often predictable and safety planning can be preventative.
 Risk assessment can begin with a call to the Abused Women’s Helpline.
 Some common signs of an abusive relationship include, but are not limited to, the following.
 (Adapted from information provided by Education Wife Assault and National Clearinghouse on Family Violence, Internal House, Hamilton, Ontario and North York Public Health Department .)

 Do you feel: